microsoft/vscode-wiki/How-to-Contribute.md

 ```
 You can use `--port`, `--host` and `--scheme` to further instruct the simple server that runs for the web version about your environment (e.g. if you want to test the web version over a network).

-You can identify the development version of Code ("Code - OSS") by the following icon in the Dock or Taskbar:
+You can identify the development version of VS Code ("Code - OSS") by the following icon in the Dock or Taskbar:

 [![VS Code default icon](https://i.imgur.com/D2CeX0y.png)](https://i.imgur.com/D2CeX0y.png)

 👉 **Tip!** If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `yarn watch` first.

 ### Debugging
-Code has a multi-process architecture and your code is executed in different processes.
+VS Code has a multi-process architecture and your code is executed in different processes.

 The **render** process runs the UI code inside the Shell window.
 To debug code running in the **render** you can either use VS Code or the Chrome Developer Tools.